chriscowley/pelican-chriscowley/content/2012-12-10-emc-extremio-thoughts.md

----
-layout: post
 title: "EMC ExtremIO Thoughts"
 date: 2012-12-10 16:39
 comments: true
-categories:  storage
----
 There has been quite a bit of musing recently on the web about EMC and what will come out of their ExtremIO acquisition.
 They have recently (finally) started demonstrating an all-flash array.
 The name says it all: ExtremIO.
 It is for super high IOPS applications - Virtual desktops, enormous DBs, that sort of thing.
 <!-- more -->

-It is a bit of a depature from traditional EMC, in that it [appears](http://storagenewsletter.com/news/systems/all-ssd-system-from-emc-xtremio-) that it is going to be a true scale-out architecture.
+It is a bit of a depature from traditional EMC, in that it [appears](https://storagenewsletter.com/news/systems/all-ssd-system-from-emc-xtremio-) that it is going to be a true scale-out architecture.
 This is has more in common with Isilion (not developed at EMC) than VMAX (developed at EMC).

 The problem is that EMC are *extremely* late to the market this time around.
 VMAX was ahead of the curve by adding flash.
-In the all flash arena there are several options already there, [Violin](http://violin-memory.com), [Whiptail](http://whiptail.com/) spring straight to mind.
+In the all flash arena there are several options already there, [Violin](https://violin-memory.com), [Whiptail](https://whiptail.com/) spring straight to mind.

-Over at [The Storage Architect](http://blog.thestoragearchitect.com/2012/12/10/xtremio-aka-project-x-wheres-the-innovation/) Chris Evans gives the standard counter-arguments to EMC's marketing spin.
+Over at [The Storage Architect](https://blog.thestoragearchitect.com/2012/12/10/xtremio-aka-project-x-wheres-the-innovation/) Chris Evans gives the standard counter-arguments to EMC's marketing spin.
 Namely:

 1. Other vendor solutions aren't as resilient
 2. It's a 1.0 product, expect more from 2.0 and beyond